Each-Way Betting Explained: How to Place Each Way Bets

 Whenever you go to bet with a new bookmaker, or you decide to utilise a new type of betting market that you have not used before, we always recommend checking out the terms and conditions that they bring.
 In this case, you should have a thorough read of the available terms and conditions of the welcome offer or existing offer that you plan on using before pairing it with an each-way bet.
 The bookmaker will usually articulate any and all markets that their promotion is not available to be used with but, usually, each-way bets are included as an available betting market that you can use a promotion with.

-How Does an each way bet work on horses
+How does an each way bet work on horse racing?

 If your horse wins, you will be paid out at the displayed odds, while if your horse places, you will receive a pay out at usually around a quarter or a fifth of the win odds, so make sure the winner odds are long enough that you will still be able to cover your bets if your horse places.

-Whereas each-way betting is a common betting market for specific horse races, for football, things are slightly different.
-Each-way betting when it comes to football will see you betting on the winner of a league, cup or competition where it is easier to quantify the places that a team will finish in.
+Whereas each-way betting is a common betting market for horse racing, for football, things are slightly different.
+Each-way betting in football will usually see you betting on the winner of a league, cup or competition where it is easier to quantify the places that a team will finish in.
 Due to the win-draw-lose nature of football, each-way betting is far less common in the day-to-day match sense.

 Many will cite that the best use of each-way betting in a football sense comes into play in a competition that is tough to call, with the FA Cup a perfect example of this.
 The magic of the cup is something that commentators and fans of the game talk about a lot, and it is true of many knockout competitions that see a giant having to travel to a lower-league opponent, or where a ‘giant killing’ could be on the cards.